To help developers work with Steam Deck, we are providing the SteamOS Devkit Client Tool

 - If you have a Steam Deck dev-kit, the SteamOS Devkit Service is pre-installed and running - no further action is needed.

-- If you do not have a Steam Deck and are testing from your own Linux system, you will need to install the SteamOS Devkit Service and launch it manually.
-Check with your Valve contact for keys.
+- If you do not have a Steam Deck and are testing from your own Linux system, you will need to install the SteamOS Devkit Service.
+Here is a direct install link to the Devkit Service tool.
+(This service is only supported on a PC running Manjaro as per the instructions here)

 Connecting to Deck

 On your Dev PC, launch the SteamOS Dev-kit Client.
-The dev-kit needs to be on a local area network allowing Multicast DNS with the development host in order to be discovered and listed.
+The dev-kit / Linux system needs to be on a local area network allowing Multicast DNS with the development host in order to be discovered and listed.
 This works over Wi-Fi or ethernet (via a USB-C hub).

 In the screenshot above,

-- On your Steam Deck: Go to Settings > System, and select Pair new host under the Development Kit section
+- On your Steam Deck: Go to Settings > System, and select Enable Developer Mode under the System Settings section.
+Then in Settings > Developer, select Pair new host under the Development Kit section

-- On your Dev PC: In the Devkit tool, look for an item called callistoXXX - this is your dev-kit.
+- On your Dev PC: In the Devkit tool, look for your Linux system (EV2 devkits will show up as callistoXXX, the newer DV units as 'Valve Aerith').
 Click the Register button to the right to register this devkit with the tool.
 (This sets up a ssh key on the device and grants full control.)

 - On your Steam Deck: Approve the pairing request from your PC.

-- If you don't see a dev-kit in the dev-kit tool UI, check to make sure your dev pc and dev-kit are on the same LAN.
+- If you don't see anything in the dev-kit tool UI, check to make sure your dev pc and dev-kit are on the same LAN.
 Depending on your environment, you may have to use the Add by IP field.

 callisto530 is a registered devkit.